"What we feel is our "emotional truth"

 to bring it to consciousness and own the feelings involved.

-We all have a set of basic, core wounds attached
+We all have a set of basic, core wounds

-will recreate our core wounding.
+who will recreate our core wounding.

-So, we have the core wounds and then a bunch of
+So, we have the core wounds and then a bunch

-in our life.
+many times in our life.
 There is nothing shameful about being wounded.

 It is not because something is wrong with our being - it is because we

-learned to how to relate to our self in childhood from people who were
+learned to how to relate to our self in childhood from people who were wounded

-wounded in their childhood.
+in their childhood.

 In our codependency, we reacted to extremes.